MicrosoftDocs/memdocs/memdocs/intune/apps/windows-information-protection-policy-create.md

 You must configure the MAM provider before you can create a WIP policy.
 Learn more about [how to configure your MAM provider with Intune](app-protection-policies-configure-windows-10.md).

 > [!IMPORTANT]
 > WIP does not support multi-identity, only one managed identity can exist at a time.
-For more information about the capabilities and limitations of WIP, see [Protect your enterprise data using Windows Information Protection (WIP)] https://docs.microsoft.com/windows/security/information-protection/windows-information-protection/protect-enterprise-data-using-wip
+For more information about the capabilities and limitations of WIP, see [Protect your enterprise data using Windows Information Protection (WIP)](https://docs.microsoft.com/windows/security/information-protection/windows-information-protection/protect-enterprise-data-using-wip).

 Additionally, you need to have the following license and update: